 Medical Treatment for Tetraplegia

-Tetraplegia generally cannot be cured.
+Various factors can affect a patient’s prognosis, including their overall health, age, quality of healthcare they received immediately after the accident, and complications they suffer.
 Medical treatment focuses on stabilizing the condition, easing symptoms, improving long-term prognosis, and helping the victim learn how to work around the injury.
-Possible medical treatments may include:
+While tetraplegia generally cannot be cured, possible medical treatments may include:

 Complications of Tetraplegia